-The Board will review the composition of the Occasional Teacher List and may, at its discretion, remove the name of any Occasional Teacher who has not taught for at least twenty (20) full time equivalent days by June 30th of each year.
+The Board will review the composition of the Occasional Teacher List and may, at its discretion, remove the name of any occasional teacher who has not taught for at least twenty (20) full time equivalent days by June 30th of each year.

-If you were unable to complete the required number of days as per your Collective Agreement, or renew online by June 30th of the school year, submit your reinstatement request via the link below.
+If you were unable to complete the required number of days as per your Collective Agreement, or renew online by June 30th of the school year, submit your reinstatement request via the link which the TDSB usually sends out in July to your TDSB email.